With careful planning it’s possible to fit many of this city’s best sights into a flying visit.

 Next stop by Xinjiekou, a cross road in the business district filled with shops and bright lights that is often described as Nanjing’s answer to Times Square.
 There are plenty of good places to eat around here, so enjoy some dinner before ending your second day in Nanjing with a visit to the nearby bar district known as 1912.
 This vibrant street is filled with places to eat, drink and listen to music, and it really gets going after 10pm.

-or a relaxing start to your final day, get up early and head out of the city to the Tangshan Hot Springs, which are a one-hour drive east of the centre of the city but well worth the effort.
+A relaxing start to your final day, get up early and head out of the city to the Tangshan Hot Springs, which are a one-hour drive east of the centre of the city but well worth the effort.

 After a blissful morning, return to the city and make your way to Dr. Sun Yat-sen’s Mausoleum, built in honour of the founder of the Republic of China.
 Climb the 392 stairs to the tomb at the top and marvel at the unbeatable view of nearby Zijin Mountain.